Data reconstruction of the dynamical connection function in $f(Q)$ cosmology: Introduction

-While the coincident gauge is commonly used in $f(Q)$ cosmology, exploring the general covariant formulation provides additional forms of affine connections \cite{Zhao:2021zab, Hohmann:2021ast}.
-Generally, there are three possible branches of connections satisfying the torsionless and curvatureless conditions, introducing a free dynamical function $\gamma(t)$, which affects the solutions of the theory \cite{DAmbrosio:2021pnd, Heisenberg:2022mbo, Dimakis:2022rkd, Shabani:2023xfn, Paliathanasis:2023pqp, Dimakis:2022wkj}.
-One of the three branches is equivalent to the coincident gauge in cartesian Friedmannn-Robertson-Walker metric metric \cite{Hohmann:2021ast}, while the other two exhibit distinct dynamical behavior when $\gamma(t)$ is non-vanishing.
+While the coincident gauge is commonly used in $f(Q)$ cosmology, exploring the general covariant formulation provides additional forms of affine connections \citep{Zhao:2021zab, Hohmann:2021ast}.
+Generally, there are three possible branches of connections satisfying the torsionless and curvatureless conditions, introducing a free dynamical function $\gamma(t)$, which affects the solutions of the theory \citep{DAmbrosio:2021pnd, Heisenberg:2022mbo, Dimakis:2022rkd, Shabani:2023xfn, Paliathanasis:2023pqp, Dimakis:2022wkj}.
+One of the three branches is equivalent to the coincident gauge in cartesian Friedmannn-Robertson-Walker metric metric \citep{Hohmann:2021ast}, while the other two exhibit distinct dynamical behavior when $\gamma(t)$ is non-vanishing.
+Therefore, it is of great significance to study the physical properties and evolutionary characteristics of parameter $\gamma(t)$ in $f(Q)$ gravity.

 In this work, we are interesting in investigating the dynamical connection function $\gamma(t)$ of the covariant $f(Q)$ cosmology, from the data perspective.
-In particular, we desire to reconstruct it from the data without any assumption of its functional form, in contrast to previous studies \cite{Shi:2023kvu, Subramaniam:2023okn}.
-For this shake, we employ Gaussian Processes (GP) for data reconstruction, a technique widely used in cosmology, allowing us to directly obtain reconstruction functions from observational Hubble parameter data \cite{Cai:2019bdh, Seikel_2012, Ren:2021tfi, Ren:2022aeo, LeviSaid:2021yat, Bonilla:2021dql, Bernardo:2021qhu, Elizalde:2022rss, Yu:2017iju}.
+There is no physical motivation to determine the functional form of $\gamma(t)$.
+In particular, we desire to reconstruct it from the data without any assumption of its functional form, in contrast to previous studies \citep{Shi:2023kvu, Subramaniam:2023okn}.
+For this sake, we employ Gaussian Processes (GP) for data reconstruction, a technique widely used in cosmology, allowing us to directly obtain reconstruction functions from observational Hubble parameter data \citep{Cai:2019bdh, Seikel_2012, Ren:2021tfi, Ren:2022aeo, LeviSaid:2021yat, Bonilla:2021dql, Bernardo:2021qhu, Elizalde:2022rss, Yu:2017iju}.
 Subsequently, we analyze the evolution characteristics of the connection function and its influence on the dynamics of the universe in different branches.

 This article is structured as follows.
 In Section~\ref{sec:f(Q) gravity and cosmology} we present a concise introduction to covariant $f(Q)$ gravity and cosmology.
 Then, in Section \ref{sec:data and result} we reconstruct the connection function $\gamma(t)$ from the data.
 In particular, in subsection~\ref{sec:data} we display the data list that we use, and we describe the Gaussian Process that we apply.
 Then, in subsection \ref{sec:approach 2} we perform the reconstruction procedure assuming the ordinary conservation law for the matter sector, while in subsection \ref{sec:approach 1} we present the reconstruction results in the general case, considering two specific $f(Q)$ models that are the most well studied in the literature.
 Finally we draw the conclusions and provide some discussion in Section~\ref{sec:conclusion and discussion}.